'We ate each other one by one': The gruesome story of Alexander Pearce the cannibal convict

 The initial plan was to find a boat and sail north out of Macquarie Harbour, towards a Pacific island.
 But the plan was never going to work because the men ran into the rainforests surrounding the harbour, heading east.

 Even today, it's land that only experienced bush walkers would attempt to hike through.
-According to convict records, ten days into the journey, the men realised they wouldn't survive any longer unless they had food.
+According to convict records, 10 days into the journey the men realised they wouldn't survive any longer unless they had food.
 After 110 days on the loose, Pearce was recaptured alone, after making it to the other side of Tasmania.

 Cannibalism

-When officials quizzed Pearce as to the whereabouts of his fellow escapees, he confessed that he and the other men had killed and then cannibalised each other one by one until he was the lone survivor.
+When officials quizzed Pearce as to the whereabouts of his fellow escapees, he confessed he and the other men had killed and then cannibalised each other one by one until he was the lone survivor.

 They'd gone 15 days without food and could see no other way of staying alive.
 Pearce told officials that once only he and Robert Greenhill were left, he waited until Greenhill fell asleep and killed him with an axe, before consuming his remains.